liangrj2014/ISPD25_contest/index.md

 Final Submissions

-Note that the rankings of the teams are based on the results on blind testcase.
+Note that the rankings of the teams are based on the results on blind testcases.

 Results on visible testcases: